dynamsoft-docs/document-viewer-docs/features/datamanagement/annotmanagement.md

 #### Add image to the page by using Stamp Annotation

 Observing the structure of [`StampAnnotationOptions`]({{ site.api }}interface/annotationinterface/stampannotationoptions.html), the data type of stamp is `EnumStampIcon` or `Blob`.
-When stamp is set to `EnumStampIcon`, it indicates that the generated annotation will be displayed as a standard business stamp icon, with the default value being `draft`.
-When stamp is set to `EnumStampIcon`, it indicates that the generated annotation will be displayed as a standard business stamp icon, with the default value being `draft`.
+When stamp is set to `EnumStampIcon`, it indicates that the generated annotation will be displayed as a standard business stamp icon, with the default value being `DRAFT`.
+When stamp is set to `EnumStampIcon`, it indicates that the generated annotation will be displayed as a standard business stamp icon, with the default value being `DRAFT`.
 When stamp is set to a Blob, such as the blob of a custom image, it means the annotation will be displayed as an image.

 The supported types of standard business stamps are as follows: